imixs/imixs-workflow/src/site/markdown/modelling/report_plugin.md

 <img src="../images/modelling/report-01.png"  width="700"/>

-The "Overview" section provides Input-Fields to define a JPQL statement and an optional Attribute List.
+The "Overview" section provides Input-Fields to define a JPQL statement defining the result set of the report and an optional Attribute List.
-The JPQL Statement must be valid for the workflow instance the report will be executed.
-You can find details about how to define a JPQL statement to query workitems in the [section Workflow Engine](../engine/queries.html)

 The "XSL" section of the Imixs-Report Editor can be used to transform the result set of a report in any kind of output format using the "Extended Stylesheet Language".